krth8/HA-Popup-view/README.md

 <td width="40%">

 > [!TIP]
-> You can test the service directly from Developer Tools → Services in Home Assistant to see it in action before adding to automations!
+> You can test the service directly from Developer Tools → Services to see it in action before adding to automations!

 </td>
 </tr>